How to apply a patch - Community Edition¶

 You have to make sure you have the latest version composer.json.
 In this case you should backup your current composer.json and download the newest one beforehand.

 Double check in the output of this command that the latest version has been fetched, you can also check it by using the following command:

 Then clean the cache, re-install assets and warmup the cache:

 Before launching the following commands, remember to stop the daemons to avoid generating outdated cache.

 Please clear your browser’s cache before testing.

 We set any other dependencies to their exact patch versions to avoid compatibility issues.

-If you get a 500 error after upgrading, and clear cache isn’t working, try to clear the apc cache with a php script or restart Apache/Web server.
+If you get a 500 error after upgrading and clear cache isn’t working, try clearing the apc cache with a PHP script or restart the Apache/Web server.

 Found a typo or a hole in the documentation and feel like contributing?